-Employees who are suspected of using drugs at any time or alcohol during work hours will be tested for substance use.
+Employees who are suspected of using drugs at any time or being under the influence or effects of drugs or alcohol during work hours will be tested for substance use.
 This suspicion must be based on the supervisor's specific observations concerning the appearance, behavior, speech and/or body odors of the employee.
-Testing for alcohol must occur within eight (8) hours of the supervisor's observation.
-Testing for drugs can occur whenever there is suspicion.
+Testing for alcohol must occur within eight hours of the supervisor's observation.
+Testing for drugs can occur whenever there is reasonable suspicion.